terryyin/translate-python/README.rst

 Why Should I Use This?
 ----------------------

-The biggest reason to use translate is make translations in a simple way without the need of much effort and can be used as a translation tool like command line
+The biggest reason to use translate is to  make translations in a simple way without the need of bigger effort and can be used as a translation tool like command line

 Installation